-As students complete each unit, Test Administrators will use the instructions at the end of the administration script or in the TestNav Login and Logout Instructions (available at http://il.mynearsconsupport.com) to help students log out of TestNav Test Administrators may provide http://il.mypearsonsupport.com) to help students log out of TestNav.
+As students complete each unit, Test Administrators will use the instructions at the end of the administration script or in the TestNav Login and Logout Instructions (available at http://il.mypearsonsupport.com) to help students log out of TestNav.
 Test Administrators may provide navigational guidance as students click through the log out steps and may reference a printed copy of the TestNav Login and Logout Instructions during testing.